 Not only does the yogurt add that perfect soft texture, but it also adds protein which is a win win.

-It’s perfect in so many recipes, including these greek yogurt blueberry muffins.
+It’s perfect in so many recipes, like my kids’ favorite mini chocolate chip muffins.

 Muffins are a big favorite in my house, both with the kids and the adults.